Sparky

 City-level differences: Sydney (NSW) sets the baseline for bathroom plumbing renovation costs.
 Melbourne tracks within 5% of Sydney pricing.
 Brisbane can be slightly cheaper due to the prevalence of high-set Queenslanders with accessible sub-floor plumbing that reduces labour time.
 Perth and Adelaide tend to run 10–15% higher, driven by smaller plumber pools and regional material costs.

 Suburb and regional-level differences: Construction type varies significantly within each city and directly impacts plumbing complexity.
-Inner-city terraces in Paddington (Sydney) or Fitzroy (Melbourne) typically have cast iron waste pipes, narrow footprints, and limited access, pushing costs toward the upper end of the range.
+Inner-city terraces in Paddington (Sydney) or Fitzroy (Melbourne) typically have cast iron waste pipes, narrow footprints, and limited access, pushing costs toward the upper end.
 Older stone cottages in Norwood or Prospect (Adelaide) have thick masonry walls that are slow and expensive to chase pipes through.
 High-set Queenslanders in Woolloongabba or Paddington (Brisbane) have open sub-floor space that makes pipe runs straightforward.
 New-build estates in Oran Park (Sydney), Tarneit (Melbourne), or Springfield (Brisbane) have modern PEX plumbing and timber-framed walls on concrete slab, making fixture-in-place renovations the simplest jobs.
-The main cost variable in newer homes is whether the renovation involves moving fixtures on the slab.

 How We Calculate

 Estimates are based on current licensed Plumber rates adjusted for each state, standard material costs, and typical renovation complexity.
 All prices include GST.
 Ranges reflect the difference between a like-for-like fixture swap and a full layout change requiring slab cutting and new pipe runs.
-Waterproofing, tiling, and electrical costs are excluded.
+The plumbing figures on this page cover the plumbing trade only.
+Waterproofing, tiling, and electrical costs are separate.

 Know what you need?